gatk-workflows/gatk4-basic-variant-validation/README.md

 ### Required inputs

 - One VCF file or GVCF file and its index (can be bgzip/tabix)
+- A list of intervals to process (for parallelization)
 - Genomic resources: reference genome in FASTA format (.fasta) and its accessory files (.fasta.fai and .dict)

 ### Optional inputs